penumbra1/skill-radar/README.md

 Ideally, jobs should be compared across the same subset of skills, e.g. top 10 skills across all jobs.
 Looks like there is [no way to get a list of top skills by overall frequency](https://github.com/workforce-data-initiative/skills-api/issues/30) (except for crunching the dataset myself).
 Currently the profile graph shows top 15 skills by importance for each particular job.
 However, as top skills differ across jobs, the y-axis ticks change almost every time the job is updated.
 The smooth bar chart transition essentially makes no sense when dimensions change.
 I really don't like it, but I'm not up to data analysis for now:)

+Related jobs have the same skill profile, but I show profiles for them anyway (it would be nice to have more granular data).

 ## In progress

 - job comparison via a [parallel coordinates](https://uber.github.io/react-vis/documentation/other-charts/parallel-coordinates) chart